-The BOR bit always resets to '0' on any VDDCORE Brown-out Reset or Power-on Reset event.
+The BOR bit always resets to '0' on any VDDCORE, BOR or POR event.
 This makes it difficult to determine if a Brown-out Reset event has occurred just by reading the state of BOR alone.
 A more reliable method is to simultaneously check the state of both POR and BOR.
 This assumes that the POR bit is reset to '1' in software immediately after any Power-on Reset event.
 If BOR is '0' while POR is '1', it can be reliably assumed that a Brown-out Reset event has occurred.

-If the voltage regulator is disabled (LF device), the VDDCORE BOR functionality is disabled.
+If the voltage regulator is disabled (LF devices), the VDDCORE BOR functionality is disabled.
 In this case, the \overline{BOR} bit cannot be used to determine a Brown-out Reset event.
 The \overline{BOR} bit is still cleared by a Power-on Reset event.